 Recently, many people have altered the way they go about doing things due to the attention given to cybersecurity.
 With more people more cognizant of their data privacy, and how to combat phishing and other social engineering attempts, you’d think a major data breach would be snuffed out regularly.
 It only takes one person, however, to fail to be vigilant for it to affect a whole organization negatively.

 We’ve tried to keep a detailed record of this year’s largest data breaches.
 These are the major breaches that have happened this fall.

-Dealer Leader, LLC. – The personal information of 198 million prospective car buyers was left exposed.
+Dealer Leader, LLC. – 198 million prospective car buyers had their personal information left exposed.
 The exposed information included names, email addresses, phone numbers, addresses, and IPs.

-DoorDash – The food delivery app announced that 4.9 million customers had their personal information breached through a third-party.
+DoorDash – The food delivery app announced that 4.9 million customers had their personal information breached through a third party.
 The information included the names, delivery addresses, phone numbers, hashed passwords, order history, and the last four numbers of each’s credit card numbers.
 Additionally, over 100,000 delivery drivers had their driver’s license information leaked.

 Magic the Gathering – The popular online version of the card game Magic the Gathering has reported that an unsecured website database has exposed 452,000 player records that include names, usernames, and more.

 State of Louisiana – The State of Louisiana has been a victim of a ransomware attack that took down many state servers.
 No data is said to be lost.
 However, the state’s crucial computing infrastructure was down for several days as systems were recovered from backup.

 Over eight billion records were exposed so far in 2019.
 The truth is that you need to process like your business could be next.
 Keep in mind 7.7 billion people are living on the planet.